 We also help farms, ranches, agricultural businesses, and farmers’ associations with capitalization strategies.
 Our staff and consultants can help you secure low-cost loans or apply for grants to grow your rural business.

-Our Beginning Farmer-Rancher Development Program trains Hawai‘i Island’s next generation of farmers and ranchers through a comprehensive, hands-on training course, and exposes island high school students to agricultural careers through a week-long, paid internship program.
+Our Beginning Farmer-Rancher Development Program trains Hawai‘i Island’s next generation of farmers and ranchers through a comprehensive, hands-on training course, and exposes island high school students to agricultural careers through one- and two-week field programs.

 Formed out of The Kohala Center’s interests in promoting food self-reliance, energy self-reliance, and ecosystem health, our Business Development Services are funded by a USDA Rural Cooperative Development Grant, Socially Disadvantaged Groups Grant, and Program 2501, with additional support from the Ulupono Initiative, the Kahiau Foundation, Farm Service Agency, and the U.S. Small Business Administration.
 We serve all sectors of Hawai‘i’s rural economy.
 Our services include:

 - Cooperative Business Education